-Back home, I settled down in Buenos Aires, but moved temporarily to the south of Argentina, on grid FD58.
+Back home, I settled down in Buenos Aires, but job moved me temporarily to the south of Argentina, on grid FD58.

-No bureau services here.
-BUT I confirm ALL QSOs electronically via LoTW and eQSL.
+Do NOT bureau your QSL.
+I confirm ALL QSOs via LoTW and eQSL.

 My temporarily QTH is near this beauty:

 Currently I'm suffering TOCD (Tube Obssesive Compulsive Disorder)

 You must be logged in to file a report on this page